Notes and Musings

 or equivalently:

-The adjustment brings down the baseline, so the series is expressed as anomalies from 1979-1999 monthly averages (same as RSS and UAH).
+The adjustment brings down the baseline, so the series is expressed as anomalies from 1981-2011 monthly averages (same as UAH).

 Of course, adjusting the baseline doesn't make any difference when you're looking for trends or cycles.